lansuite/lansuite/website/docs/modules/Info2.md

 ## Module Description

-This module provides the abilitity to create and manage multiple rich-text pages for user information pages
+This module provides the abilitity to create and manage multiple rich-text pages for user information.
+Multiple default pages are provided as example / template including generic party information, how to reach the party, participation rules and so on.

 ## Configuration options